 Take classes at the diverse and prestigious Boston University, on a campus in a superb location with accessible and economical transport available to explore the region.
-Boston offers a superb setting for the US summer, combining heaps of culture and history while also providing countless social and adventure opportunities.
+Boston offers an incredible setting for the US summer, combining heaps of culture and history while also providing countless social and adventure opportunities.

 Spend six weeks studying at one of the best universities in the world.
 Gain credit while experiencing a global city and campus experience second to none.

 In 2018, Boston University (BU) was ranked 37th of National Universities by US News.
 It is one of the oldest universities in the United States and boasts notable alumni like Dr. Martin Luther King Jr.

 As a BU ‘summer’ (July) session student you have access to over 700 academic courses.
 With on-campus accommodation and all of the university facilities, including modern fitness centre, eateries, an arena for sports and concerts, art galleries, museums and libraries – you have access to everything you need.

 Having the opportunity to be part of a university that is ranked among the top 15 percent in the world!
 With the ideal location in the heart of Boston, this is a uni that students dream about attending – and as a CISaustralia student you now have that opportunity.